Azure/terraform-azurerm-avm-res-network-loadbalancer/README.md

   - `public_ip_address_resource_name`: (Optional) A string parameter that is the name of the public ip address to be created AND associated with the Load Balancer.
 Changing this forces a new Public IP to be created.
   - `public_ip_address_resource_id`: (Optional) A string parameter that is the ID of a public ip address which should associated with the Load Balancer.
   - `public_ip_prefix_resource_id`: (Optional) A string parameter that is the ID of a public IP prefixes which should be associated with the Load Balancer.
 Public IP prefix can only be used with outbound rules
-  - `frontend_ip_zones`: (Optional) A  set of strings that specifies a list of availability zones in which the IP address for this Load Balancer should be located.
+  - `frontend_private_ip_zones`: (Optional) A  set of strings that specifies a list of availability zones in which the private IP address for this Load Balancer should be located.
   - `tags`: (Optional) = A mapping of tags to assign to the individual public IP resource.
   - `create_public_ip_address`: (Optional) A boolean parameter to create a new public IP address resource for the Load Balancer
   - `new_public_ip_resource_group_name`: (Optional) A string for the name of the resource group to place the newly created public IP into.
 If null, will choose `location` from `public_ip_address_configuration` or `location` for the Load Balancer.